 Safety

 Electric fireplaces don’t burn wood, create smoke, or have actual flames, all of which make them safer than the real thing.
-What’s more, the glass on most electric fireplaces doesn’t even get hot to the touch, which makes them safe for children and pets.
+Moreover, the glass on most electric fireplaces doesn’t even get hot to the touch, making them safe for children and pets.
 Unlike their conventional counterparts, electric fireplaces can sit safely on carpet or against a wall.
 They also pose no risk of carbon monoxide exposure.

-In addition to all this, electric fireplaces go through tests and inspections during production and come with safety features like automatic shutoffs set to a predetermined time or heat level.
+In addition, electric fireplaces go through tests and inspections during production and come with safety features like automatic shutoffs set to a predetermined time or heat level.
+Additional safety features may include a Canadian Standards Association (CSA) seal.
+This certification ensures that the fireplace meets specific safety standards and regulations, giving users peace of mind knowing that the product has undergone rigorous testing and evaluation.

-A few tips for added safety: Follow the manufacturer’s installation instructions, don’t use extension cords or power strips, don’t place objects on the intake fans or heaters, keep them dry, and keep small children and pets away.
+A few tips to avoid electric fireplace mistakes that could affect safey: Follow the manufacturer’s installation instructions, don’t use extension cords or power strips, don’t place objects on the intake fans or heaters, keep them dry, and keep small children and pets away.

 Additional Features